Blue Tongue Skink (Tiliqua spp.)

 Published: April 22, 2017

-Blue tongue skinks are a genus of diurnal, ground-dwelling lizard found throughout Australia and parts of Indonesia.
-All Tiliqua species (except the Adelaide pygmy skink, T. adelaidensis, which will not be covered in this guide) can be easily recognized by their triangular heads, heavy torpedo-shaped bodies, short legs, and distinctive blue tongue.
+Blue tongue skinks are a genus of diurnal, terrestrial lizard found throughout Australia and parts of Indonesia.
+All Tiliqua species (except the Adelaide pygmy skink, T. adelaidensis, which is not addressed in this guide) can be easily recognized by their triangular heads, heavy torpedo-shaped bodies, short legs, and distinctive blue tongue.

 Blue tongue skinks are omnivorous, which means that they eat both plants and animals in the wild.
-Affectionately referred to as “garbage disposals” by some keepers, they are enthusiastic eaters with a taste for just about anything — insects, slugs/snails, roadkill, small animals, fruits, flowers, etc. However, they do tend to prefer animal matter to plants.
+Affectionately referred to as “garbage disposals” by some keepers, they are enthusiastic eaters with a taste for just about anything — insects, slugs/snails, roadkill, small animals, fruits, flowers, etc. However, they still require a specific, balanced diet that meets their nutritional needs.

 - Most subspecies of blue tongue skink have a blue or bluish tongue.
 This unique color reflects UVA light, which blue tongue skinks can see, but humans can’t!

 - The blue tongue skink’s tongue is widely speculated to be a defense mechanism used to ward off predators.
-But more recent research suggests that it may be primarily used for blue tongue skinks to communicate with each other.
+But more recent research suggests that it may be primarily used as a form of communication.

 - Due to extremely strict regulations prohibiting the export of native Australian wildlife, most blue tongue skinks available in the United States are either wild-caught Indonesian or captive-bred Northern Australian (imported before the ban).